The ‘Needs to Know’

 We loved this little bridge with the ‘tongue-in-cheek’ sign for the kids…

-…& through the overflow car park…
+…& go through the overflow car park…

 …where on the right is the park’s cafe & visitor centre…

-8. We exit the park passing another sculpture…
+8. Exit the park passing another sculpture…

 9. Enter Harrold & the cemetery of St Peter’s Church…

-The village lies on the north bank of the River Great Ouse, & is the site of an ancient bridge, which we’ll cross soon, linking the village with Carlton.
+The village lies on the north bank of the River Great Ouse, & is the site of an ancient bridge, which you’ll cross soon, linking the village with Carlton.
 Harrold was recorded in the Domesday Book as a parish within the Hundred of Willey

 An early medieval sword mount was unearthed by a metal detector in 2006.
 It’s believed the tiny decoration could have adorned the sword belt of a high-ranking Saxon warrior